 Floor Plan of The Columbia University Self Service Input/Output (SSIO) Area, about 1982 (after most of the key punches were replaced by terminals), from a 1982 CUCCA Newsletter.
 The SSIO area is a sub-basement and has the ambience of a steamship engine room.
-Today the site is renovated and occupied by the Office of Communications Services (OCS).
-I have not yet been able to locate any photos of the SSIO area in its 1970s punchcard heyday.
+As of July 2001 the site was renovated and occupied by the Office of Communications Services (OCS), the RolmPhone group.
+I wasn't able to locate any photos of the SSIO area in its 1970s punchcard heyday.
 The photos below were taken (possibly by Ben Fried) in 1986.
 Click any image to enlarge it.

 Inside the Business Office.
 The sign attached to the HP 2621 terminal reads "Please do not look over my shoulder.
 What is on my screen is confidential!" to thwart the contemporaneous low-tech approach to password theft.

 Links: A bit more about SSIO HERE.

 |Columbia University Computing History||Frank da Cruz / firstname.lastname@example.org||This page created: July 2001||Last update: 22 March 2021|